Blank Check (game show): Broadcast history

 Blank Check debuted at 12:30 p.m.
-Easterm replacing a daytime version of Name That Tune hosted by Dennis James.
+Eastern time, replacing a daytime version of Name That Tune hosted by Dennis James.
 At this point, the program had to end five minutes before the half-hour in order to accommodate an NBC News bulletin anchored by Edwin Newman.
 Blank Check was the eleventh program to air in the 12:30 p.m. slot since the newscast began in October 1960.
 The Who, What, or Where Game ran the longest, from 1969 to 1974.
 NBC discontinued the five-minute newscast—its last daytime newscast—on December 31, 1976.
 The series was replaced on July 7 by The Magnificent Marble Machine at 12:00 p.m.
-Eastern.
+Eastern, which was also hosted by Art James.

 James and staff members disliked the format and sometimes referred to it as "Blank Mind" because they thought that it "was dumb luck, a guessing game".